 If you have the resources that will be enough to back you up, you may start up as an entrepreneur yourself.
 But being ‘in the business’ is not for everyone, so weigh all the pros and cons before you make a decision.
 But one thing you need for both is field-experience.
 The guidance provided by The Wedding School prepares the students by giving ground experience under the guidance of the best in the business.
 The student is ready to face any challenging and pressure situations calmly.

 What are the Prospects of Becoming A Wedding Planner?

 With about 10-12 million weddings every year the Indian wedding industry has become a USD 50 billion industry.
 Also, if the market trends are to be believed, the profession is likely to see a multifold employment increase as more and more people opt for professional Wedding Planners and Destination Weddings.
-Needless to say, that the prospects for those who hold a certification in the field, are expected to be way higher.
+Needless to say, the prospects for those who hold a certification in the field, are expected to be way higher.
 The Wedding School understands the prospects and prepares you appropriately and aptly for this rising career opportunity.

+These are the basic things you need to know if you are considering a career in wedding planning.
+Being a wedding planner can be very rewarding and comes with great perks like touring gorgeous venues and hotels, sampling delicious food, and turning your creativity into a very successful business.
 If you consider yourself as an individual who desires to give the others a perfect celebration of their love and togetherness, then becoming a Wedding Planner is probably the best career for you.